“In all debates, let truth be thy aim, not victory, or an unjust interest.”

 2019-2020 Team Profile

 This was a historic and exceptional inaugural year for the University Middle Speech and Debate Team.
-This year, our team competed against over seventy-five other schools representing 19 states and four countries.
+This year, our team competed against over 104 other schools representing 29 states and nine countries.
 Our students have researched and prepared to debate four major debate topics this year: U.S. arms sales to foreign states, U.S. sanctions against Venezuela, U.S. military presence in the Persian Gulf, and Universal Basic Income.
 Though we were one of the only squads in the nation consisting entirely of sixth graders this year, our students have accumulated a bevy of awards of which we are very proud.

-At our annual Model United Nations youth conference in December, Elijah S. was recognized as Outstanding Delegate.
+At our annual Model United Nations youth conference in December, one student was recognized as Outstanding Delegate.

 At our second tournament of the year, hosted by Collierville High School in January, our squad won a third place sweepstakes award for total team points.
 Individual students also represented our school with great ability and poise.
-The public forum debate team of Arya D. and Aura K. won fifth place in the tournament.
-Both of our duet improvisational acting teams qualified for award recognition: Elijah S. and Kennedy W. in 5th place, and Zoha A. and Daphne A. in 4th place.
-Elijah S. also won 4th place in Impromptu Speaking and Zoha A. won 2nd.
+The public forum debate team of UMS DK won fifth place in the tournament.
+Both of our duet improvisational acting teams qualified for award recognition: the team of SW in 5th place, and AA in 4th place.
+Two students won 4th place and 2nd place in Impromptu Speaking.

-At Metro Memphis Urban Debate League’s February tournament, the policy debate team of Rayelle B. and Elijah S. bested dozens of other SCS and area schools for an 8th place win.
+At Metro Memphis Urban Debate League’s February tournament, the policy debate team of BS won 8th place.

 While school building closures due to Covid-19 temporarily paused our debate team meetings, we rallied to compete in our first ever online tournament, hosted by Early Scholars Speech & Debate (New York) in April.
-At this tournament, the public forum debate team of Arya D. and Aura K. won third place.
-Three students were also recognized with individual speaking awards: Arya D. in 8th place, Zoha A. in 5th place, and Aura K. in 3rd place.
+At this tournament, the public forum debate team of DK won third place.
+Three students were also recognized with individual speaking awards in 8th place, 5th place, and 3rd place.

 At our next online tournament, hosted by DC Urban Debate (DC), two of our public forum debate teams closed out the final spots.
-The team of Sophia H. and Elijah S. won 2nd place in the tournament and the team of Zoha A. and Brayden S. were tournament champions.
+The team of HS won 2nd place in the tournament and the team of AS were tournament champions.

-In one of our final tournaments of the year, the 2020 Urban Debate League's Middle School Nationals, the team of Arya D. and Aura K. advanced to bronze semifinals, where they dropped to our team of Rayelle B. and Elijah S. Rayelle and Elijah went on to compete against the gold bracket champions in the final round of the tournament, where they won on a 2-1 decision.
-The team will compete in 3-5 more tournaments this school year.
+In one of our final tournaments of the year, the 2020 Urban Debate League's Middle School Nationals, the team of DK advanced to bronze semifinals, where they dropped to our team of BS.
+BS went on to compete against the gold bracket champions in the final round of the tournament, where they won on a 2-1 decision.

-In our national honor society, the National Speech and Debate Association, several of our students have accumulated points towards outstanding recognition.
+In our national honor society, the National Speech and Debate Association, seven of our students have accumulated points towards outstanding recognition.
 Students are inducted into this society after accumulating 25 NSDA points through participating in public speaking events and tournaments.
-The students who have achieved this great honor this year are Brayden S., Kennedy W., Rayelle B., Zoha A., Arya D., Aura K. and and Elijah S. These students will be inducted into the society in a public ceremony, each with Degrees of Merit.
+These students will be inducted into the society in a public ceremony, each with Degrees of Merit.

 Team Photo Gallery